johnboiles/obs-mac-virtualcam/README.md

 ## Reporting Issues / Bugs / Improvements

+> 🚀 Wonder How to contribute?
+Have look at our [notes for contributors](./CONTRIBUTING.md).

 This plugin is still very much a work in progress.
 If you are having an issue there's a good chance someone has already run into the same thing.
 Please search past [issues](https://github.com/johnboiles/obs-mac-virtualcam/issues) before reporting a new one.

 Also please confirm that your issue is related to this plugin and not a general OBS problem before opening an issue – try to build OBS locally (but not this plugin) and see if the issue persists.
 If it does, please don't open an issue here; Instead go open an issue on [obsproject/obs-studio](https://github.com/johnboiles/obs-mac-virtualcam/issues).